sapphirecat/zora-theme-vim/README.md

 # zora-theme-vim

-An aquatic colorscheme for GVim and 256-color/truecolor terminals.
+An aquatic colorscheme for GVim, neovim, and 256-color/truecolor terminals.

 Use it with your favorite **package manager:**